 A virtual machine (VM) is a virtual environment that works like a computer within a computer.
-It runs on an isolated partition of its host computer with its own resources of CPU power, memory, an operating system (e.g. Windows, Linux, macOS), and other resources.
-This allows end-users to run applications on VMs and use them as they normally would on their workstation.
+It runs on an isolated partition of its host computer with its own CPU power, memory, operating system (such as Windows, Linux, macOS), and other resources.
+End users can run applications on VMs and use them as they normally would on their workstation.

 Organizations use virtualization to host multiple VMs on one server.
 Let’s say an organization wants to deploy several applications.
 Instead of investing in extra servers, they can deploy VMs on one server for each application—the same outcome at a fraction of the cost.
-This improves cost-efficiency since the physical hardware is utilized to its maximum capacity.
+This improves cost-efficiency since the physical hardware is leveraged at its maximum capacity.

 Adding a VM is as simple as cloning copies of existing VMs in the physical machine.
 Organizations can respond better to fluctuations in load, which helps stabilize performance.
 This is faster and more efficient compared to installing different operating systems on physical servers.